mickeyMouse1108/Quasi/README.md

-# OpenGL-Template
+# OpenGL Render Engine
-An OpenGL Template Written In C++
+An OpenGL Rendering Engine Written In C++